-Without clicks, no one is going to discover your ebook or book, so it is vitally important that when you have published your book, you start work on building a clickable trail to your book’s sales page.
+Without clicks, no one is going to discover your ebook or book.
+So it is vitally important that when you publish your book, you start work on building a clickable trail to your book’s sales page.

 So selling ebooks and making money will be about generating enough volume of visitors to your book sales page to make this small percentage a profitable number.

-In this article, I am going to include a number of examples of links and link types to illustrate how effective links can be.
+In this article, I am going to include several examples of links and link types to illustrate how useful links can be.

 As an ebook is a digital product, it lends itself easily to being sold online.
-This is why links are so powerful.
+It is why links are so powerful.

 Let’s get started on creating clicks to start selling books.